-Finally, we drew drawings and painted pictures in our diary and labelled them with the date and where we had been.
+Finally, we drew drawings and painted pictures in our diary and labeled them with the date and where we had been.
 This works really well if you are observing insects or animals on your nature walk.

 Starting a nature table and diary is easy and lots of great fun.
 It is also interesting to continue throughout the year and record the changing of the seasons as well.
 We cannot wait to add some Autumn leaves and some spring flowers too.

-Read more from Witty Hoots here
+Read more from Helen Witty Hoots here

 Helen From CrArty